 The Mayo Clinic advises that being engaged with your surroundings is good for your mental, physical, and emotional health.

 When older adults with AD engage in aerobic exercise, it improves their psychological and behavioral symptoms.

-Smoking may increase your risk for AD and dementias.
-However, past smoking doesn’t appear to be a factor.
-So if you still smoke now is the time to quit.
+Smoking may increase your risk for AD and dementia.
+Former smokers or those who smoked less than half a pack per day do not appear to have an increased risk.
+If you still smoke, now is the time to quit.
 Talk with your doctor about methods that could work for you.

-Homocysteine (an amino acid) is a building block of protein that naturally circulates in the blood.
-Recent studies indicate that higher than average blood levels of homocysteine is a risk factor for AD, vascular dementia, and cognitive impairment.
+Homocysteine is an amino acid that’s a building block of protein.
+It naturally circulates in the blood.
+Recent studies indicate that higher than average blood levels of homocysteine is a risk factor for:

-A food high in folate (folic acid) and other B vitamins (such as B6 and B12) has shown to lower homocysteine levels.
+Foods high in folate (folic acid) and other B vitamins (such as B-6 and B-12) have been shown to lower homocysteine levels.
 Whether or not increasing these B vitamins in one’s diet might offer a protective effect for AD is yet unknown.

 - romaine lettuce